🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 return {"data": results, "schema": schema}

-Code Explanation: - Single tool definition works with all MCP-compatible AI systems - Standard response format ensures consistency - Authentication and transport handled by MCP protocol
+Single tool definition works with all MCP-compatible AI systems.
+Standard response format ensures consistency while MCP protocol handles authentication and transport.

 Figure 2: MCP transforms the M×N integration problem into a manageable M+N pattern